Accessing Tribunal Files

 Public documents from active or recently closed files can usually be accessed on-demand by emailing firstname.lastname@example.org.
 It may take several days to scan a large file.

-All public documents can be scanned to a USB key, which can be either picked up or sent by courier to a specified address.
-If preferred, the documents can instead be uploaded to a file-sharing service that can be accessed from any computer.
+All public documents can be uploaded to a file-sharing service that can be accessed from any computer.

 - This service costs $80 (HST included).